Director of Graduate Nursing Program

 Program Specific Competency Goals

-- Integrate nursing science and theories to improve healthcare delivery systems, describe the actions and strategies to improve those healthcare systems, and evaluate patient outcomes in preparation for evolving nursing practice realities.
+• Integrate nursing science and theories to improve health care delivery systems, describe the actions and strategies to improve those health care systems, and evaluate patient outcomes in preparation for evolving nursing practice realities.
 (Critical Thinking, Technology)**

-- Implement and evaluate healthcare delivery based on scientific findings that ensure quality and safety and consider ethical dilemmas, by using advanced communication processes, business and financial principles, and sensitivity to diverse populations.
+• Implement and evaluate health care delivery based on scientific findings that ensure quality and safety and consider ethical dilemmas, by using advanced communication processes, business and financial principles, and sensitivity to diverse populations.
 (Diversity, Communication)**

-- Translate research into practice using evidence-based methods by disseminating findings, collaborating between disciplines, designing processes, and evaluating quality improvement methodologies to address the complex needs of humankind.
+• Translate research into practice using evidence-based methods by disseminating findings, collaborating between disciplines, designing processes and evaluating quality improvement methodologies to address the complex needs of humankind.
 (Professionalism, Communication, and Critical Thinking)**

-programs, and improve healthcare outcomes while considering ethical and legal issues related to the use of information.
-(Technology, Communication)** - Demonstrate leadership through the development, implementation, and analysis of health policy at the micro and
+• Design information systems to guide clinical decision making, evaluate programs and improve health care outcomes while considering ethical and legal issues related to the use of information.
+(Technology, Communication)**

-- Analyze healthcare delivery models using scientific data to develop, implement, and evaluate health promotion and disease prevention strategies to address gaps in care for population health.
+• Analyze health care delivery models using scientific data to develop, implement and evaluate health promotion and disease prevention strategies to address gaps in care for population health.
 (Diversity, Critical Thinking, Technology)**

-evidenced-based care for specialty nursing practice via interprofessional collaboration, excellence in nursing, and therapeutic relationships with patients and other professionals.
+• Demonstrate advanced clinical judgment, systems thinking and accountability by designing and implementing evidenced-based care for specialty nursing practice via interprofessional collaboration, excellence in nursing and therapeutic relationships with patients and other professionals.
 (Critical Thinking, Communication, Professionalism)**

 Admission Policies

 Enrollment in Clarkson College degree programs is limited through a selective admissions process.
-Admission policies and procedures are available
+Admission policies and procedures are available from: the Admissions office, the College website, or in the Academic Policies & Procedures section (AD-1).